FRESH AIR

 As Hezbollah is obviously refusing to disarm, and there is no chance the LAF will militarily confront it, it is hard to see any means of resolving this issue.
 Lebanese President and former LAF chief Joseph Aoun, referring to eventually disarming Hezbollah, said in late April that it “can only be approached through conciliatory, non-confrontational dialogue and communication.”

 Moreover, the LAF is heavily infiltrated, and a substantial number of its personnel are Shi’ite, almost all of whom are supporters, if not actual members, of Hezbollah.
-Moreover, the organisation and its allies still have power in the Lebanese Government.
+The organisation and its allies still have power in the Lebanese Government, as well.

 Further belying the more sanguine claims are recent comments from US Special Envoy for Syria and Ambassador to Turkey Tom Barrack, who posted the following on X on October 20: